petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/troubleshooting-elasticsearch-installation/troubleshooting-the-elasticsearch-connection.md

 See the [Monitoring Elasticsearch](../liferay-enterprise-search/monitoring-elasticsearch.md#troubleshooting-the-monitoring-setup) article.

-## java.io.IOException: parseAlgParameters failed: ObjectIdentifier() -- data isn't an object ID (tag = 48)
+## IOException: Data Isn't an Object ID

-This can happen when the the `.p12` files was generated using `keytool` by a JDK from a higher major version than what DXP is running on.
-(For example, generating the certs using JDK11, but than running the portal with JDK8.
+When the the `.p12` file was generated using `keytool` by a JDK from a higher major version than the Liferay JDK, this error can appear in Liferay's log:

-Related error from Liferay 7.3 and 7.4,

 ```
 09:30:55,298 ERROR [ServerService Thread Pool -- 106][ElasticsearchConnectionManager:93] bundle com.liferay.portal.search.elasticsearch7.impl:5.0.17 (670)[com.liferay.portal.search.elasticsearch7.internal.connection.ElasticsearchConnectionManager(1656)] : The activate method has thrown an exception